-Abusive parents may show disregard for the child's own needs, limited abilities, and feelings.
-Many abusive parents believe that children exist to satisfy parental needs and that the child's needs are unimportant.
-Children who don't satisfy the parent's needs may become victims of child abuse.
+Perpetrators of child abuse may show disregard for the child's own needs, limited abilities, and feelings.
+Many perpetrators believe that children exist to satisfy their needs and that the child's needs are unimportant.
+Children who don't satisfy those needs may become victims of child abuse.

 Sexual abusers may have deviant personality traits and behaviors that can result in sexual contact with a child.
-Sexual abuse perpetrators sometimes use threats, bribery, coercion or force to engage a child in sexual activity.
-They violate the trust that a child inherently places in them for care and protection, and exploit the power and authority of their position as a trusted caretaker in order to sexually misuse a child.
+Perpetrators of sexual abuse, prostitution of children, and child sex trafficking sometimes use threats, bribery, coercion or force to engage a child in sexual activity.
+They violate the trust that a child inherently places in them for care and protection, and exploit the power and authority of their position as a trusted person in order to sexually misuse a child.
 Often the child is threatened or warned "not to tell," creating a conspiracy of silence about the abuse.